wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Pouring subroutines.

-- `pourToEdge(assumedVortexRadius?)`: pour to the edge of the current vortex.
+- `pourToEdge()`: pour to the edge of the current vortex.
-  - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
-Default to `VortexRadiusLarge`.
-- `heatAndPourToEdge(length, repeats, assumedVortexRadius?)`: repeatedly heating the vortex and pouring to edge of it, to move the bottle with the vortex and keep it at the boundary of the vortex.
+- `heatAndPourToEdge(length, repeats)`: repeatedly heating the vortex and pouring to edge of it, to move the bottle with the vortex and keep it at the boundary of the vortex.
   - `length`: the maximal length of pour.
 Overridden at the last stage where we can not heat too much.
   - `repeats`: the number of times to repeat the heating and pouring process.
-  - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not usable as in non-beta scripting.
-Default to `VortexRadiusLarge`.
 - `pourToDangerZone(maxPourLength?)`: pour until about to enter danger zone.
   - `maxPourLength`: the maximal length it will pour.
-- `pourIntoVortex(targetVortexX, targetVortexY, assumedVortexRadius?)`: pour into the target vortex.
+- `pourIntoVortex(targetVortexX, targetVortexY)`: pour into the target vortex.
-  - `targetVortexX`, `targetVortexY`: the coordinates of the target vortex.
-The function detects the center of the vortex at the given point automatically if `createSetPosition(x, y)` is available, otherwise you should provide exact coordinate.
+  - `targetVortexX`, `targetVortexY`: the rough coordinates of the target vortex.
-  - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not available as in non-beta scripting.
 - `derotateToAngle(targetAngle, buffer?, epsilon?)`: derotate the bottle to a target angle, can be used if the bottle is at the origin or in a vortex.
   - `targetAngle`: the target angle in degrees.
   - `buffer`, `epsilon`: the parameters for the binary search to decide exact de-rotation.